lowRISC/opentitan/hw/ip/usbdev/doc/programmers_guide.md

 The hardware will then send a STALL response to all IN/OUT transactions until the next SETUP is received for this endpoint.
 Receiving the **SETUP token clears the [`in_stall`](registers.md#in_stall) and [`out_stall`](registers.md#out_stall) registers** for that endpoint.
 If either a control endpoint's [`set_nak_out`](registers.md#set_nak_out) bit is set or software has cleared the [`rxenable_out`](registers.md#rxenable_out) bit before this transfer began, the hardware will send NAKs to any IN/OUT requests until the software has decided what action to take for the new SETUP request.

+## Notification Interrupts

+The following usbdev interrupts should be regarded as notifications of events occurring on the USB and not as indications of failures.
+In accordance with the USB 2.0 protocol specification, usbdev performs error reporting, retrying and recovery automatically in the event of data corruptions and signal integrity issues.

+- rx_bitstuff_err
+  - In early versions of the usbdev IP these may be expected to occur in the presence of traffic to a Low Speed device connected to the same as usbdev.
+    Downstream Low Speed traffic is transmitted to the usbdev and although the traffic is rejected by usbdev, bit stuffing errors may be reported.
+- rx_pid_err and rx_crc_err
+  - Interrupts reporting invalid PIDs or CRC errors in received packets would usually indicate a signal integrity issue, but they have also been observed with a USB 2.0 hub that propagates partial packets at the point of connecting the usbdev to the USB.
+    Accordingly, the usbdev  discards these invalid packets.

+Additionally, the following usbdev interrupts may be expected to occur under conditions of heavy traffic, particularly if the software is slow in collecting received packets and providing new buffers to the Available Buffer FIFO.
+They should be understood to be an indication of possible performance or latency issues in the software rather than problems on the USB.

+- av_empty
+- rx_full
+- link_out_err

+Each of these interrupts may be useful during development but consideration should be given to whether the raising and handling of these interrupts is beneficial in production software, given that the usbdev hardware handles these events automatically.

 ## Device Interface Functions (DIFs)